loicdescotte/CMS-Content-Test/_posts/2017-01-01-first-post.md

 ## First post

-This is my fist post, welcome to my Blog!
+This is my first post, welcome to my Blog!